 Rick got off the bikes..never doing anything

-important after setting records with our equipment.
-He now drives cars
+important on motorcycles after setting records with our equipment.
+He

-in speed contests.
-We see him at Bonneville but he had better not try
+streamliners in LSR events.
+We'd see him at Bonneville but did not

 Click on photos to enlarge